 Two Ratios That Predict Future Pain

-Infrastructure Gap Ratio (IGR) = Forecasted peak load at target horizon / Current demonstrated p95 capacity.
+Infrastructure Gap Ratio (IGR)= Forecasted peak load at target horizon / Current demonstrated p95 capacity.

 If IGR > 2 and you’re not investing proportionally, you’re headed for reliability incidents and margin compression.

-Fragility Burndown = Number of critical dependencies without contracts or runbooks.
-Track it like technical debt; the goal is consistent reduction month over month.
+Fragility Burndown= Number of critical dependencies without contracts or runbooks.
+Track it like technical debt.
+The goal is consistent reduction month over month.

 Invest Where It Compounds: A Portfolio for Scalable Growth